Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Only those runners crossing the finish line will be ranked.
 No monetary prize will be awarded; all the finishers will receive the same specific gifts

-A general male and female ranking and a ranking for each male and female category will be established: the first 3 men and the first 3 women in the general ranking, as well as the first 2 in each category will receive a trophy or a gift.
+A general male and female ranking and a ranking for each male and female category will be established: the first 3 men and the first 3 women in the general ranking, as well as the first in each category will receive a trophy or a gift.
 General classifications and those by category cannot be accumulated.
-In the hypothesis where less than 5 runners in the same category will be at the Start of the event, then only the 1st in the category will be rewarded.
+If less than 2 competitors enter a category, no prize will be awarded but the competitors can compete in the lower (younger) category.

 The detail of the awards can be given on request at the time of race bib distribution.

-By “Finisher” one means all the participants reaching the Finishing Line before 21:00 on September 28th 2019.
+By “Finisher” one means all the participants reaching the Finishing Line before 20:00 on the date of the race and who has not missed any of the preliminary cut-offs.

 In the context of the values of solidarity and for the protection of the environment of the EcoTrail Wicklow it has seemed natural for the organisation to associate itself with a project for the environment.